FaraiCH/timesheet-app/README.md

 2. Create a new branch with your feature or bugfix.
 3. Commit your changes with descriptive messages.
 4. Push to the branch and open a pull request.

+# Automated Workflow: From Development to Production Deployment

+This workflow (Git Actions) is designed to streamline the deployment process, ensuring that each pull request undergoes unit testing and is properly built and deployed to the production environment.
+Below are the steps and checks the workflow follows to maintain code quality and automate deployment.

+## Workflow Steps

+1. **Starts with a Pull Request**
+    - The workflow is begins when someone creates a pull request pointing to the `main` branch.
+    - This initiates the review process (handled by me) and ensures the code is up-to-date with the latest standards and practices.

+2. **Run Unit Tests on Approved Pull Requests**
+    - Once the pull request has been approved and merging begins, the workflow automatically initiates unit tests.
+    - This is done to verify that the code changes do not introduce any bugs or break existing functionality.
+    - **Outcome**: If the unit tests fail, the process halts, and the merge will not proceed until the issues are resolved.
+Depending on the severity of the fail, a revert may be applied.

+3. **Login to Production Server**
+    - If all tests pass, the workflow connects to the production server via SSH.
+    - This secure connection ensures the environment is ready to accept the new changes.

+4. **Fetch and Merge Main**
+    - Once logged in, the workflow fetches the latest code from the `main` branch and merges it.
+    - This ensures that the server has the latest updates without disrupting any ongoing processes.

+5. **Rebuild the Project**
+    - After merging, the workflow runs `npm run build` to compile and bundle the project files.
+    - This step prepares the project for production, ensuring all assets and dependencies are correctly configured.

+6. **Run Migrations**
+    - Finally, if there are database migrations pending, the workflow runs them to apply any schema changes.
+    - This step is crucial for maintaining database consistency with the latest codebase.

+## Usage

+1. **PR Creation**: Create a pull request targeting the `main` branch.
+2. **PR Approval and Merge**: Once the PR is reviewed and approved by me, I initiate the merge.
+3. **Automated Testing and Deployment**: The workflow will handle the testing, merging, building, and deploying steps automatically.

+---

+This automated workflow provides a reliable process for deploying updates, minimizing manual effort and ensuring smooth, error-free deployment to production.

 ## License